Skip to main content

 19 mentions Positive Neutral Negative

-The game's stability is heavily criticized, with numerous reports of bugs, glitches, and crashes that disrupt gameplay, often requiring players to restart missions.
-Many users experience significant issues, particularly during critical moments, leading to frustration and a lack of control.
-While some minor glitches are noted as manageable, the overall consensus is that the game suffers from serious stability problems that detract from the experience.
+The game's stability is heavily criticized, with numerous reports of bugs, glitches, and crashes that significantly hinder gameplay.
+Players frequently encounter issues that require mission restarts, and many quests are described as easily breakable, leading to frustrating experiences.
+While some minor glitches are noted as manageable, the overall consensus is that the game suffers from serious stability problems that detract from its enjoyment.

 • “Game freezes and crashes continuously and also performs very badly even on high end.”